ellie-as/generative-consolidation/README.md

 * **additional_distortions**: other memory distortion results (e.g. modelling the Bartlett (1932) and Deese-Roediger-McDermott results)
 * **shapes_vae**: code for exploring the latent space of a VAE trained on the shapes3d dataset, and testing how latent representations may support semantic memory.
 * **sequence_learning**: code for exploring how the results may extend to memory for sequences (including text and paths on a graph), and how consolidation may improve structural inference.
+* **colab_versions**: Colab-compatible versions of the notebooks, corresponding to the Colab links below.
+Ignore if not using Colab.

 #### Colab notebooks